-The Company does not apply hedge accounting for its financial instruments, all gains and losses are recognized in the Profit for the year except financial assets classified as available for sale that are recognized in Other comprehensive income.
+The Company does not apply hedge accounting for its financial instruments, all gains and losses are recognized in the Profit or Loss.
 The Company is exposed in particular to credit risks related to its financial assets and risks from movements in exchange rates, interest rates, and market prices that affect the fair value and/or the cash flows arising from financial assets and liabilities.
 Financial risk management aims to limit these market and credit risks through ongoing operational and finance activities.